renbud/SqlSyncHub/SqlSyncHub/Wiki.md

 Step 2: Create the databases
 ----------------------------

+Three databases are involved:
+* The SQL Sync Hub database
+* The source database
+* The target database

-Create the SQL Sync Hub database by running the downloaded scripts.
+Create the SQL Sync Hub database by compiling the project and running the resultant DACPAC, or by running all the included scripts.
+(Later a pre-compiled DACPAC will be included, and a single SQL script for creation may be included).
-Create database users required for development and administration.

-The source database will typically already exist – but of course it must be created if it does not exist.

-Create the target database, if it does not already exist.

-SQL Sync Hub does not provide any assistance for creating the source and target databases.
-Create these using whichever tools are most suitable for your environment.
-For example you could use Management Studio scripting, backup and restore, RedGate SQL Compare , or DACPAC/BACPAC.
+SQL Sync Hub framework does not provide any assistance for creating the source and target databases or tables.
+Tools such as Management Studio scripting or Red-Gate SQL Compare can be used to generate initial table structures in the target database.

 Step 3: Create the Linked Server
 --------------------------------